Ilovecheesepo/arccreate-archive/README.md

 Feel free to open a fork and open a merge request into this repository.

 Posting others' charts without their consent is not allowed.

+## Recruiting

+Due to time and manpower constraints, it is unfeasible to enter non-parsable data manually.
+Currently, the chart constants stored in the database are fully extrated from the arcpkg file via [arcpkg-rd](http://github.com/arccreate-archival-team/arcpkg-rd).
+This may or may not affect the data and statistics from the dataset.

+Moreover, artists will have aliases and collaborations.
+This makes it difficult to figure out who is the most popular artist.

+We are recruiting volunteers to manually enter the chart constants, and aliases. **This recruitment only lasts until the full archive's data has been retrieved.
+Updates to the repository can and will be done by me, myself.**